-I’m a self-confessed running addict, self-taught developer, self-funded entrepreneur, dedicated father, loving husband, and unreasonably lucky guy.
+I’m a self-confessed running addict, self-taught developer, entrepreneur, dedicated father, loving husband, and unreasonably lucky guy.

 A more professional version of that strap-line would be: